kent-hervey/ISBN-0134831691/Carrano-HenryChapter1-PiggyBank/README.md

 This project uses the provided bag interface; it implements it using the piggy bank example suggested in the video by Henry

+Starting off, will just implement the various methods in the interface.